 - Dictionary Vasculitis is an inflammation of the vascular system, which includes the veins, arteries, and capillaries.
 Dysfunction may occur due to the inflammation itself or over time as the blood vessel walls coma and persistent vegetative state definition.

-- Definition Cerebral Aneurysm:
+- Definition Cerebral Atrophy:

-- Definition Craniosynostosis:
+- Definition Cadasil: